The 2023 planting program is now closed. Applications for 2024 will open in the spring.

 - Research program details on the Commemorative Tree website, including the Frequently Asked Questions and the Commemorative Tree Program Guidelines.

 - Consider a planting location or locations.
 Commemorative Trees are considered for planting in public green spaces, such as neighbourhood and City parks.

-- Contact the program coordinator by phoning 311 or by using the online inquiry form
+- For questions, please contact the program coordinator by phoning 311 or by using the inquiry form below.

 - The coordinator will schedule a site meeting with you if the park location is acceptable, and will discuss your three preferred locations within the park